top of page

 Lincoln

-New 8 room school to replace the old West Ward School.
-Could accommodate 300 in grades 1st-8th in individual classrooms
+New eight-room school to replace the old West Ward School.
+Could accommodate 300 students grades 1st-8th in individual classrooms

 Alger